pedroppinheiro/fwf/README.md

 ./fwf -yaml="configuration.yaml" -file="people.txt"
 ```

 The fwf tool will generate an index.html file which highlights fields.
-If you hover your mouse over the fields a tooltip will show up with the name of the fields.
+If you hover your mouse over the fields a tooltip will show up with the name of the field.

 ## Building